bluecatlabs/gateway-workflows/Community/rest_api/README.md

                be viewed by navigating to /api/v1/.

+**PLEASE NOTE**:
+For Adaptive Plugins like Terraform, and ServiceNow, please use the REST API found: https://quay.io/repository/bluecat/rest

 Known issues:
 1. On upgrade or change, remove all __pycache__ folders and __*.pyc__ files as you make experience odd results as a result of caching